kshirdon/magiceightball/README.md

 ```
 ![Architecture Overview](/images/basicWCS_workspaces-entities-moods.png)

-If for some reason you accidentally don't add one of the synonyms, you can add it after you click the done button.
+Note:  If for some reason you accidentally don't add one of the synonyms, you can add it after you click the done button.
 You just select the entity and add the appropriate synonyms.

 Click **Done** when finished.